Soneliem/vALDI/README.md

 A simple cross-platform web and mobile app to view your Valorant store.
 Created by Soneliem.

-Name derived from my favourite grocery store that overworks and understaffs its workers.
+Name derived from my favourite grocery store that overworks and under staffs its workers.

 ### Download